Omkar2k5/CLAA-V.0/README.md

   Your browser does not support the video tag.
 </video>

-> **Note**: If the video doesn't play directly in the README, you can [watch it here](https://omkar2k5.github.io/Navikshaa-DevBatlleGround/demovideo.mp4)
+> **Note**: If the video doesn't play directly in the README, you can [🎬 Watch Demo Video](https://omkar2k5.github.io/Navikshaa-DevBatlleGround/demovideo.mp4)

 ## Tech Stack
 - **Frontend**: Next.js, TypeScript, Tailwind CSS, Framer Motion